horseshoe7/SwiftUI-MVVM-C/README.md

 - Because Coordinator types are classes, you can create subclasses that store values throughout your flow.
 So one screen can finish with a value, store it, then move to another screen, etc. then at some point finish.

+### Passing Data between screen flows

+- See `DemoRoutes.swift` which is essentially all the app's routes and their coordinated flows to see how to use Coordinators

+- In the AuthRoutes.makeView implementation, you can see how the result of one screen can set data on the coordinator, then be retrieved on another screen.
+This way we maintain the idea that screens only care about themselves, and notify the coordinator when they are done.

 ## Nomenclature